 - Cigarette companies are prohibited from making television commercials that glamorize smoking, but e-cigarette companies can and do air such ads.

-- Only recently (August 2016) has the federal government imposed a legal minimum sale age of 18 for these electronic products.
+- Only recently in 2016 did the federal government impose a legal minimum sale age of 18 for these electronic products.

 4. Use of e-cigarettes may be a sign that your teen is smoking regular cigarettes or even marijuana.

-Although more research is needed for a complete assessment of the risks of e-cigarettes, the existing data show they do pose some risk, especially for young people.
+Although research continues to assess the risks of e-cigarettes, the existing data show they do pose a risk, especially for young people.
 If your teen is using e-cigarettes, don’t write it off as a safe or a risk-free habit.
-While it may be less dangerous than smoking cigarettes, it is not harmless and it could mean your teen is smoking other addictive substances as well.
+While it may be less dangerous than smoking cigarettes, it is not harmless and it could mean your teen is using other addictive substances as well.

 Emily Feinstein, JD